 National Academy of Recording Arts and Sciences (NARAS) with Lifetime Achievement Awards, inducted into the Gospel Music Hall of Fame, and winners of five GRAMMY Awards, they have attained the highest levels of achievement.
 The Blind Boys are known for crossing multiple musical boundaries with their remarkable interpretations of everything from traditional gospel favorites to contemporary spiritual material

 “Slammin’ in the Suburbs”: Roswell Poetry Slam

-This is Roswell’s 11th annual poetry slam during which poets perform their work and are judged by members of the audience on content and performance.
-The invitational round of competition amongst some of the region’s best spoken word artists features a $1,000 cash 1st place prize.
-The host is once again awardwinning spoken artist, Ayodele Heath.
+For an evening of exciting and inspiring entertainment unlike anything you’ve ever experienced, join us for “Slammin’ in the Suburbs.”
+This is Roswell’s 12th annual poetry slam during which poets perform their work and are judged by members of the audience on content and performance.
+Includes an invitational round of competition amongst some of the region’s best spoken word artists!
+Also bigger and better prizes!
+A $1,000 cash 1st place prize will be awarded.
+Hosted once again by award -winning spoken word artist, Ayodele Heath.
 For details on the rules and how to participate, visit www.roswellroots.com/poetryslam.

 For a full listing of Roswell Roots events, visit www.roswellroots.com.